-Visitors claim the fish and chips at Cobo Bay in Guernsey are simply the best and a great way to end a day out at the stunning beach there.
+Visitors claim the fish and chips at Cobo Bay in Guernsey are the best and a great way to end a day at the stunning beach there.
 Watch the sunset as you get all the flavour of freshly prepared fish and crispy potato chips washed down with your favourite brew.

 5. Repel the French Invasion

-Mont Orgueil Castle was where the French invaders would have been held at bay and you can now explore the castle imagining the thunderous roar of the cannons, work out the secrets of the towers and tunnels and learn who was spying for whom way back when.
+Mont Orgueil Castle was where the French invaders would have been held at bay, and you can now explore the castle imagining the thunderous roar of the cannons, work out the secrets of the towers and tunnels and learn who was spying for whom way back when.
 A great day out for all the family!

-6. A spot of antique shopping
+6. A spot for antique shopping

-7. Walk the coast line on Guernsey
+7. Walk the coastline on Guernsey

 8. Have your picture taken with a Puffin

 Unfortunately, reports say that it’s not easy to see the Puffins these days, so take a boat trip when you’re in Alderney to the rocky island of Burhou, known for seabirds and Puffins, if you want a snap.